-Available measures are split into primary and secondary groups and households will need to install at least one primary measure to qualify for funding.
+Available measures are split into “primary” and “secondary” groups and households will need to install at least one primary measure to qualify for funding.

-Secondary measures include:
+Secondary measures :

 For the general scheme these properties are eligible:

 New-build domestic properties and non-domestic properties are not eligible.

 If you are a landlord the Green Homes Grant counts towards state aid, so check that applying does not exceed your state aid threshold.
 You can also only get a Green Homes Grant if your rental property meets the Minimum Energy Efficiency Standard (MEES) EPC rating E or you have an exemption.

 For the low-income scheme, only owner-occupied properties and park homes are eligible, and households must receive income-based or disability benefits to be eligible for fully funded package of measures.

 Eligible benefits include: Income based Jobseekers allowance (JSA), Income based Employment & Support Allowance (ESA), Income Support (IS), Pension Guarantee Credit, Working Tax Credit (WTC), Child Tax Credits (CTC), Universal Credit (UC), Disability Living Allowance (DLA), Personal Independence Payment (PIP), Attendance Allowance, Carer’s Allowance, Severe Disablement Allowance, Industrial Injuries Disablement Benefit, Contribution based Jobseekers allowance (JSA), Contribution based Employment & Support Allowance (ESA), and Housing benefit.